Deriving Complete Constraints in Hidden Variable Models: Observationally equivalent DAGs

-Combining the HLP proposition with the following result from \citet{ansanelli2022observational} (adapted to our notation) can show observational equivalences in cases where Proposition \ref{prop:replace} cannot, and also subsumes it.
-We include Proposition \ref{prop:replace} because it may be easier to recognize situations where it can be applied, in some cases.
+Combining the HLP proposition with the following result from \citet{ansanelli2025observationalpartialordercausal} (adapted to our notation) can show observational equivalences in cases where Proposition \ref{prop:replace} cannot, and also subsumes it.
+We include Proposition \ref{prop:replace} because it may be easier to recognize situations where it can be applied.

 \begin{proposition}[Strong Face Splitting] Let $\mathcal{G}$ be a DAG meeting Conditions \ref{A1} and \ref{A2}, containing the following unobserved vertices $U_1,\ldots,U_k$ that share $D = \bigcap_{i=1}^k \Chobs(U_i)$.
 Let $C_i = \Chobs(U_i) \setminus D$.
 If the following conditions hold: \begin{itemize} \item $\Pa(C_i) \cup C_i \subseteq \Pa(d)$ for each $d \in D$, for $i = 1, \dots, k$; \item if for an unobserved vertex $U_j$, we have $c \in \Chobs(U_j)$ for some $c \in \bigcup_{i=1}^k C_i$ then $D \subseteq \Chobs(U_j)$; \end{itemize} then the DAG obtained from the observed subgraph of $\mathcal{G}$, adding the unobserved vertices $U^*_1, \ldots, U^*_k, U^*_{k+1}$ and corresponding edges $\{U^*_1 \rightarrow c: c \in C_1\}, \ldots, \{U^*_k \rightarrow c: c \in C_k\}, \{U^*_{k+1} \rightarrow d: d \in D\}$ has the same constraints as $\mathcal{G}$. \end{proposition}